-You know what an option is and you believe that you understand how it works.
-Congratulations.
-But please demonstrate some patience before placing your money at risk.
+You know what an option is, and you believe that you understand how it works, but please demonstrate some patience before placing your money at risk.
 You are bursting with anticipation and cannot wait to begin raking in the money.
 However, it is not that easy.
-Money must be earned and please believe that no one gives it away.
 Here is a look at the pitfalls of buying options before you are ready to trade.